Carolyne Kauser-AbbottInspireWhat's On Provence & Cote d'Azur

 Sautéed Wild Mushrooms

-When the wild mushrooms appear in the Provencal markets, do not hesitate, buy them as the season is short.
+When wild mushrooms appear in the Provencal markets, do not hesitate to buy them, as the season is short.
 This starter course is quick to prepare and simply delicious.
-The recipe below will serve 4 people as a starter.
+The recipe below will serve four people as a starter.

 Check out this recipe